ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 #### Texts

 What we read would be a reflection of the aims and the capacity of the group.
 Professor Mark Mackay has suggested that this be a vehicle to immerse people who are not currently experts in a more quantitative way of thinking.
-This would be in keeping with the NHM bookclub.
+This would be in keeping with the NHM book club.
 Hence, books that could be read could include:

 <table style="width:93%;">
 <colgroup>